 large bone-in chicken thighs (about 3 pounds total)

 Freshly ground black pepper

-Over medium heat in a 4- to 6-quart (large enough to accommodate the chicken) deep skillet or Dutch oven with a lid, brown the pancetta, about 5 to 7 minutes.
+Place the pancetta or bacon in a 4- to 6-quart (large enough to accommodate the chicken) deep skillet or Dutch oven with a lid over medium heat, and cook until browned, 5 to 7 minutes.
 Add the onions and cook another minute, until onions begin to soften.
-Turn the heat up to medium-high, add the chicken, skin side down, and cook, turning the pieces as they brown on each side.
-Drain off any excess fat.
+Meanwhile, pat the chicken dry with paper towels and season with salt and pepper.
+Push the pancetta and onions to one side of the pan.
+Turn the heat up to medium-high, add the chicken skin-side down in a single layer (in batches, if necessary), and cook until the fat is rendered and the skin is crisp and golden-brown, 6 to 8 minutes.
+Flip the chicken skin-side up and drain off any excess fat.

-Add the carrots, crushed garlic, tomato paste, wine, chicken stock, bay leaves, and thyme.
+Add the carrots, garlic, tomato paste, wine, chicken broth, bay leaves, and thyme.
 Lower the heat so that the liquid just barely simmers.
-Cover and cook about 20 minutes, or until chicken is cooked through and an instant-read thermometer reads 165°F.
+Cover and cook until chicken is cooked through and an instant-read thermometer reads 165°F, about 20 minutes.